-- 1. Cells and organs of immune system Morphology & their distribution. - 2.
-Gross Anatomy and Physiology of reticulo endothelial system. - 3.
-Secondary immune response of human body to external stimuli. - 4.
-Physiology of various body fluids: CSF, peritoneal, pericardial, Pleural and synovial fluids. - 5.
-Gross Anatomy, histology & Physiology of excretory system. - 6.
-Gross Anatomy and histology of organs of Cardio-Vascular system, organs of the systems, mechanism and physiology of blood flow through the cardiovascular system.
+- 7. Cells and organs of immune system Morphology & their distribution. - 8.
+Gross Anatomy and Physiology of reticulo endothelial system. - 9.
+Secondary immune response of human body to external stimuli. - 10.
+Physiology of various body fluids: CSF, peritoneal, pericardial, Pleural and synovial fluids. - 11.
+Gross Anatomy, histology & Physiology of excretory system.

-- 1. Gross Anatomy and histology of musculo-skeletal system, classification & functions of bones and muscles.
+- 12. Gross Anatomy and histology of musculo-skeletal system, classification & functions of bones and muscles.
 Physiology of muscular contraction and factor controlling them.
-Various types of joints and their physiology. - 2.
-Gross Anatomy and histology of organs of nervous system, division of nervous system and mechanism of nerve impulse transmission & reflex arc, sensory and motor system, special sense organs. - 3.
-Gross Anatomy and histology of organs of reproduction system, mechanism of reproduction and factors controlling it. - 4.
+Various types of joints and their physiology. - 13.
+Gross Anatomy and histology of organs of nervous system, division of nervous system and mechanism of nerve impulse transmission & reflex arc, sensory and motor system, special sense organs. - 14.
+Gross Anatomy and histology of organs of reproduction system, mechanism of reproduction and factors controlling it. - 15.
 Gross Anatomy and histology of organs of endocrine system, different glands of the system and their distribution.
 Mechanism of hormone production, factors controlling it and their mechanism of action.

-TB1.
-Text Book of Human Anatomy

-B D Chaurasia's V Edition
+Text Book of Human Anatomy B D Chourasia's V Edition